 Think of meals your family likes to eat which include the foods you have circled.
 Try to fill in the meals for five days.
 You don’t have to specify a day for the meals unless you want to -- that way you can be flexible according to what happens during the week.
 It is fine to indicate that you will use leftovers or that for breakfast you will have something like “cold cereal/fruit/milk” for several days.
 Just make sure you have enough of these foods available for that number of days.
 Think about what your family has coming up during those five days.
-Do you need quick meals, company meals, something for a potluck, something for the crock-pot?
+Do you need quick meals, company meals, something for a potluck, or something for the crock-pot?

 Review your meals and see if there is something from each of the food groups in most of your meals.
 This is the simplest way to make sure your meals are healthy.
 Another way is to add up the amount of foods you are getting in each of the food groups for a day and compare it to the amount you need, which you can find on MyPlate.
 For example, how much food are you getting from the dairy group?
 Vegetable group?
 Fruit group?
-Meat/bean group?
+Protein group?
 Compare this number to the amount you need based on MyPlate.